shotnothing/TeamPower8/README.md

 ```

 #### Setup
-Before starting the backend, you will need a Supabase account and setup the authentication and tables, as shown in our [wiki](https://github.com/shotnothing/TeamPower8/wiki).
+(Backend) Before starting the backend, you will need a Supabase account and setup the authentication and tables, as shown in our [wiki](https://github.com/shotnothing/TeamPower8/wiki).
 Set the Supabase credentials to your top-level `.env` file with:
 ```
 SUPABASE_KEY=<your key>